-Admission to both ARPs is made following consultation with SENAS and Preston Manor School to decide which students would benefit from a placement in these specialist provisions, as demand for places exceeds availability.
+Admission to both ARPs is made following consultation with Brent's 0-25 SEND Team and Preston Manor School to decide which students would benefit from a placement in these specialist provisions, as demand for places often exceeds availability.

-Each ARP caters for up to 12 students each with an EHCP and is managed by a specialist teacher who is supported by a specialist team of teachers, Higher Level Teaching Assistants (HLTAs) and/ or Learning Support Assistants (LSAs).
+Each ARP caters for up to 12 students each with an EHCP and is managed by a specialist teacher who is supported by a specialist team of teachers, Higher Level Teaching Assistants (HLTAs) and/or Learning Support Assistants (LSAs).
 A Speech and Language Therapist also works closely with staff to support ARP students as well as others in mainstream classes who have an identified speech, language and communication need.